syncfusion-content/extension-docs/Extension/Syncfusion-Blazor-WebAssemblyApp-Template-via-NuGet/installation.md

 ---
 layout: post
 title: Syncfusion WebAssembly App Template Installation | Syncfusion
-description: Learn here more about how to How to install and create a Syncfusion Blazor application using Syncfusion Web App Template.
+description: Learn here more about how to How to install and create a Syncfusion Blazor application using Syncfusion WebAssembly App Template.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug